zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec09.md

 1. Create a DNSKEY query with DO flag set for *Child Zone* ("DNSKEY Query").

-2. Create an SOA query with DO flag set for *Non-Existent Query Name* ("SOA Query").
+2. Create an SOA query with DO flag set for *Child Zone* ("SOA Query").

 3. Retrieve all name server IP addresses for the *Child Zone* using [Method4] and [Method5] ("NS IP").